kelseyhightower/kube-cert-manager/README.md

 ### Create a Certificate

-LetsEncrypt certificates are automatically created for each Kubernetes Certificate object.
+Let's Encrypt issued certificates are automatically created for each Kubernetes Certificate object.

 #### Create A Google Cloud Service Account Secret